Coming Home to Grace

 How Do You Know the Holy Spirit Actually Lives in You?
 (Romans 8:5-17)

 You've been told the Spirit lives inside you.
 But do you feel it?
 Do you sense it?
-What if the evidence isn't a feeling at all — but something Paul describes that will either terrify you or set you free?
+Paul's answer isn't a feeling at all.
+It's a specific pattern he says you can trace in your own life — and it's not what most sermons lead with.

 "No Condemnation" — The Five Words That Should Make You Weep (Romans 8:1)

-Romans 8 opens with the most staggering legal verdict in history.
+Romans 8 opens with a legal verdict that takes a second to read and a lifetime to absorb.
 Five words that erase the case against you — permanently.
-But most Christians read them too fast to feel what they actually mean.
+It's easy to read them too fast to feel what they actually mean.